Skip to main content

 5. Innovative Techniques: As a retired engineer and scientist, Dan has developed unique scientific approaches to golf clubs, including processes to improve feel and optimize the shaft, which are used nowhere else in the world.

-6. Benefits of Club Fitting: The custom club fitting aims to provide longer tee/iron shots, more consistency, better trajectory, and increased club feel.
+6. Benefits of Club Fitting: Our custom club fitting aims to provide longer tee/iron shots, more consistency, better trajectory, and increased club feel.
 It's tailored to correct tendencies related to the clubface angle, clubhead path, and impact location.

 Mind